maxime-pico/karma/README.md

 ### Front-end

-Move to the react-ui folder
+Move to the frontend folder

 ```
-cd react-ui
+cd frontend
 ```

 Add the .env file with production values to the directory.
 Also add the now.json file.